camunda/camunda-docs-manual/content/reference/cmmn11/custom-extensions/camunda-attributes.md

   <tr>
     <th>Description</th>
     <td>
       The attribute specifies the case variable in which the returned decision result is saved.
-It can be used in combination with <a href="{{< relref "reference/cmmn11/custom-extensions/camunda-attributes.md#mapdecisionresult" >}}">camunda:mapDecisionResult</a> to define a decision result mapping.
+It can be used in combination with <a href="{{< ref "/reference/cmmn11/custom-extensions/camunda-attributes.md#mapdecisionresult" >}}">camunda:mapDecisionResult</a> to define a decision result mapping.
     </td>
   </tr>
   <tr>